nathanbraun/code-soccer-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.0.3 (2022-08-17)
+Fixed some typos.
+Thanks Jon!

+### v0.0.2 (2022-07-22)
+Added a football version for non-American readers, where I've subbed out "soccer" and replaced it with "football" throughout the text.
+Comes with both so read which you prefer.

 ### v0.0.1 (2022-07-22)
 Adding this README!